- Updated on August 13, 2020

 Clinical experience of over 160 Soviet and Russian doctors suggests that virtually all above-mentioned negative factors are connected, on a physiological level, with low body oxygenation due to ineffective breathing patterns that became very common in the general population during last several decades.
 Consider medical facts.

 Health-related quality of life includes factors related to sleep, exercise, digestion, and other individual health parameters, abilities and choices.
-While many people understand that health related quality of life gets worse with development of chronic diseases, very few people can pin-point the key factor that controls this process.
+While many people understand that health related quality of life gets worse with the development of chronic diseases, very few people can pinpoint the key factor that controls this process.
 Why do modern people have much worse overall health, worse sleep, more problems with digestion, and significantly less fitness than our predecessors living 3-4 generations ago?

 While there are dozens of medical studies that found that modern people have greatly reduced results for the body-oxygen test, we can consider the cause of low body oxygenation in modern people since there are studies that measured changes in minute ventilation rates during the previous century: